RogerHsiehNCNCCU/breakfast/src/main/java/com/blessings/corp/blessing/breakfast/breakfastshopfirst/README.md

-# 🍳 Breakfast Shop Management System
+# 🍳 Breakfast Shop First Management System
 Problem Statement:

 Design a simplified version of a breakfast shop management system.
 The system should be able to handle menu management, order placements, and track the available stock of breakfast items.
 Each item is identified by a unique ID and has a name, category, and price.